The North Carolina

-Just last week, we made a wonderful personal discovery in the work of artist Roger Thomas.
+A while back, we made a wonderful personal discovery in the work of artist Roger Thomas.
 I say personal discovery, because Roger is already well known among those who recognize North Carolina’s best artists.
 Roger’s work draws comparisons to Bob Timberlake, but Roger works in oil paints and his work is vibrant and his use of colors dramatic.
 Roger’s work is realistic and his subjects are often scenes of natural beauty in North Carolina.

 When viewing Roger’s paintings of Pilot Mountain or Morrow Mountain, the highest compliment one can pay an artist of such realistic style comes to mind: at first, you think you are viewing the most beautiful photograph you’ve ever seen, with the light playing brilliantly on every feature and the shadows providing contrast.
 Then, you begin to realize that it is a painting and awe sets in as you begin to realize that each of the myriad ripples in the water or dappled leaved are brush strokes.
 Few artists possess such jaw-dropping skill as Roger Thomas.
 However, he is also truly humble.
 To find such a combination of ideal traits in a man so gifted is perhaps the rarest discovery of all.

 We asked Roger to write a message to our reader’s:

 My name is Roger Thomas.
 I am an artist and a native of Stanly County, located in Albemarle, North Carolina.
 We are located on the Outskirts of the Uwharrie Mountains, just below Morrow Mountain State Park.
 Our address is 44134 Vicker Store Road.
 Our phone number is (704) 983-1861.
 You may visit our website for a look at my work at www.rogersthomas.com.
 There is also a map for directions to our location on the website.